dragonofdeath/impossible-states/src/u590-part2.md

-#PART2: "HOW ALL OF THIS IS USEFUL?"
+# PART2: "HOW ALL OF THIS IS USEFUL?"
 OR "MAKING IMPOSSIBLE STATES IMPOSSIBLE"

 ## Unions helps to structure the state with bigger precision, thus limiting invalid variations

-## Api's are more readable as the structure gives you better understanding of the functionality
+## APIs are more readable as the structure gives you better understanding of the functionality

 *Pros*
-* Better API's
+* Better APIs
 * Better state management
 * Encoding business rules into type system
 * Making mini DSLs for control flows